technophilist/branded-buttons-compose/README.md

 <p align = "center"> A simple library that can be used to create branded sign-in,sign-up and "continue with" buttons. </p>

 # Branded Buttons [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
-Branded Buttons for compose is a library that contains buttons stylized according to the specification of each brand.
+Branded Buttons for compose is a library that contains stylized buttons according to the specification of each brand.
 It allows you to create high quality social sign-in, sign-up, and "continue with" buttons.
 For example, you can create a Google branded button with a label that displays "Sign up with Google".
 Just tell the library which brand and variant is required.
 The library takes care of creating a button with the required brand colors and logo.
 In addition, it takes care of setting the appropriate semantic properties.
 This ensures that **the button works well with accessibility services out of the box.**

+## Accessibility
+As mentioned, the buttons contain appropriate semantic properties that works well with accessibility services.
+For example, if a user is using the Talkback service and the UI presents one or more of the buttons from this library the talkback service will use the phrase - "{The label of the button} button".
+For example, if the label is set to "Sign in with Google", the talkback service will say "Sign in with Google button".

 ## Currently available buttons
 - Google <br>